feddelegrand7/mini007/README.md

 #> [1] "gpt-4.1-mini"
 #>
 #> [[1]]$prompt
-#> [1] "Gather current and reliable information about the economic situation in Algeria, including key indicators such as GDP, inflation, employment, and main industries."
+#> [1] "Research the current economic situation in Algeria, focusing on key indicators such as GDP growth, unemployment rate, inflation, and major economic sectors."
 #>
 #> [[1]]$response
-#> As of early 2024, Algeria's GDP is approximately $170 billion, with a growth
+#> As of early 2024, Algeria's GDP growth is modest, around 2-3%, driven by
-#> rate around 2-3%.
-Inflation stands near 5-6%, while unemployment remains high
+#> hydrocarbons and diversification efforts.
+Unemployment remains high, about
-#> at about 11-12%, particularly among youth.
-The economy relies heavily on
+#> 11-12%, especially among youth.
+Inflation is relatively low, near 2-3%.
+Major
-#> hydrocarbons (oil and natural gas), which account for around 95% of exports and
+#> sectors are hydrocarbons (oil and gas), agriculture, and services.
-#> 30% of GDP, alongside emerging sectors like agriculture and services.
 #>
 #> [[1]]$edited_by_hitl
 #> [1] FALSE